syncfusion-content/uwp-docs/uwp/SfCarousel/Selecting-Item.md

 ## Customizing the selected item

-`SelecteItemTemplate` property is used to apply a template for the selected item
+`SelectedItemTemplate` property is used to apply a template for the selected item

 ## Refresh the layout